openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 Only voluntary movement made on the moving character's turn trigger opportunity attacks.
 Movement caused by a foe's *forced move* bane or an ally's *telekinesis* boon, for example, do not trigger opportunity attacks.

-**Opportunity Attack Examples**
+> ##### Opportunity Attack Examples
+>

-Tommy has no choice but to flee from the three orcs that have closed upon him.
+> Tommy has no choice but to flee from the three orcs that have closed upon him.
 He moves as far as he can to get away from them.
 However, because he moved from a space adjacent to them into a space not adjacent to them, all three orcs get to make an opportunity attack.
+>
+> * * * * *
+>

-Vera is toe-to-toe with two snotlings who flee in terror as she enters a berserker rage.
+> Vera is toe-to-toe with two snotlings who flee in terror as she enters a berserker rage.
 Both snotlings trigger an opportunity attack.
 However, because she is limited to one opportunity attack per round, Vera can only attack one of them.
+>
+> * * * * *
+>

-Sergeant Rage is wielding a shotgun.
+> Sergeant Rage is wielding a shotgun.
 A ratman dashes up to him, attacks with a dagger, and then dashes away.
 Because Sarge doesn't have a melee weapon equipped, he does not get an opportunity attack against the ratman.

 #### Sustaining Boons

 Many boons have a default duration of *sustain persists*, which means that every time a character uses the **sustain** action, the boon remains in effect for 1 additional round.
 If you have a boon in effect and do not sustain it, the boon ends when your turn is over.
 Because sustaining a boon is a minor action, you can normally only sustain one boon at a time, and you cannot sustain a boon on a round in which you take a focus action.

-**Sustaining Boon Examples**
+> ###### Sustaining Boon Examples
+>

-Ruby invokes the *flight* boon and takes to the skies.
+> Ruby invokes the *flight* boon and takes to the skies.
 On her next turn, she wants to keep the *flight* active, so she uses a minor action to sustain it.
 An enemy then inflicts her with the *stunned* boon, limiting her to a single major, move, or minor action.
 When her turn comes up again, she uses a single move action to reach a safe landing spot.
 Because she is *stunned* she does not have a minor action to use to sustain the boon, so it ends when her turn is over.
+>
+> * * * * *
+>

-Doctor Van Strankenkloff has invoked the *darkness* boon using his patented Light Sucker Mark IV.
+> Doctor Van Strankenkloff has invoked the *darkness* boon using his patented Light Sucker Mark IV.
 On his next turn, under cover of darkness, he activates his Personal Transmogrification Belt to invoke the *shapeshift* boon to turn into a mouse.
 Because both boons have a duration of "sustain persists", and the doctor may only sustain one boon at a time, he chooses to sustain the *shapeshift*.
 At the end of his turn, the *darkness* is dispelled and the *shapeshift* persists.

 ### Focus Actions

 Using a focus action involves spending all of your energy and attention on one task.
 If you choose to forgo your major, move, and minor actions for a round, you may instead take a focus action.
 Choose one of the following types of focus action:

+#### Disrupting Attack

-**Disrupting Attack.** Make a damaging attack using the normal attack rules.
+Make a damaging attack using the normal attack rules.
 If your attack deals 10 or more points of damage, then any boons being sustained by your target immediately end.

+#### Superior Action

-**Superior Action.** Make any one action roll with advantage 1.
+Make any one action roll with advantage 1.

+#### Charge

-**Charge.** Move up to twice your speed and make one melee attack at disadvantage 1.
+Move up to twice your speed and make one melee attack at disadvantage 1.

 ### Interrupt Actions

 In some situations, you may want to take an action in response to another combatant’s action.
 In these cases, you can use an interrupt action.
 However, whenever you use an interrupt action, you lose your major action the next time your turn in the initiative order comes up.
 You can use your interrupt action to attempt any of the following:

+#### Defend

-**Defend.** You may use a defend action after an enemy has rolled a successful attack against you or an ally in order to attempt to ward off the attack.
+You may use a defend action after an enemy has rolled a successful attack against you or an ally in order to attempt to ward off the attack.
 (Protection, Agility, and Might are all typical examples of attributes used to defend).

 If your attribute roll is higher than the targeted defense score, then your roll replaces the targeted defense score for that attack only.
 A single defend action can only be used to defend one target. (**Note:** Characters wielding a shield gain advantage 1 on defend actions when appropriate).

 As part of your defend action, you may also move up to half of your speed at any time during your action.
 If you are adjacent to your ally when moving, the ally may choose to move with you.

-**Defend Examples**
+> ##### Defend Examples
+>

-Vera is nearing death when the River Troll lunges at her.
+> Vera is nearing death when the River Troll lunges at her.
 The troll rolls a 23 against Vera's Toughness of 17, so she uses a defend action to catch the troll's arms before he can rend her to death.
 Vera makes a Might roll and gets a 20, so her roll replaces her Toughness, causing her to suffer 3 points of damage instead of 6.
 Because defend is an interrupt action, when Vera's turn in the initiative comes, she does not get a major action.
+>
+> * * * * *
+>

-A grenade lands at the feet of Spaz and Tomlinson.
+> A grenade lands at the feet of Spaz and Tomlinson.
 The grenade rolls a 25 against their Toughness scores of 12 and 18, potentially dealing 13 and 7 damage, respectively.
 Tomlinson uses the defend action to move half his speed (15 feet) away, opting to move Spaz with him, and then makes an Agility roll to shield his ally.
 Tomlinson is wielding a riot shield, so he gets advantage 1 on his Agility roll, which totals 26.
 Spaz takes no damage.
 However, since the defend action can only affect a single target, Tomlinson still takes 7 points of damage.
 Because defend is an interrupt action, when Tomlinson's turn in the initiative comes, he does not get a major action.

+#### Improvise

-**Improvise.** You may also use your interrupt action in order to improvise a response to a situation in combat.
+You may also use your interrupt action in order to improvise a response to a situation in combat.
 For example, if an ally falls off a cliff, you may use your interrupt action to invoke a levitate boon and save them.
 Improvised interrupt actions should generally be limited to non-offensive reactions meant to assist allies.

 ## Damage and Healing